joshcanhelp/josh-to-11/content/post/157-5-reasons-that-you-should-fire-your-seo-professional.md

 wpid: 2262
 ---

-# 5 Reasons You Should Fire Your SEO "Professional"

 Every industry has it’s scumbags, scammers, and liars.
 Every industry also has a cabal of providers who stay in the dark, keep doing the same old thing, and never look to improve their craft.
 For a customer, the outcome is the same: money paid but no return.
 Much like the weight-loss industry, the web service provider world is full of people who don’t know, don’t care, and/or are just out for your money.
 No other sub-set is worse than SEO.
 Based on personal stories and experiences, here are 5 reasons to run away screaming from your current provider.